md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Technology supply chain vulnerabilities.
 * AI-enabled cyber threats.

-As digital technologies become more integrated into national development, cybersecurity and national resilience become closely connected.
+As digital technologies become more integrated into national development, cybersecurity and national resilience become closely connected [21, 30, 71, 72, 80].

-### AI and Cybersecurity
+## AI and Cybersecurity

-Artificial Intelligence can play a dual role in cybersecurity.
+Artificial Intelligence can play a dual role in cybersecurity [2, 7, 14, 75].

-#### AI for Cyber Defense
+### AI for Cyber Defense

 AI technologies may help improve cybersecurity capabilities through: